Version 2 - 01/05/2020

 An easement by Deed needs no monetary consideration, the action of the parties in entering into the Deed is sufficient.

 The purpose for which the easement is being created must be clearly stated e.g. a right of carriage way, a party wall, etc. The rights and obligations of the parties should be clearly stated.
 Any limitation as to duration or height must be set out.
-Where a limitation is imposed as to the height to which the easement affects the servient tenement, the height should be expressed as a distance in metres above the Australian Height Datum or A.H.D.
+Where a limitation is imposed as to the height to which the easement affects the burdened land, the height should be expressed as a distance in metres above the Australian Height Datum or A.H.D.

 Note: The Australian Height Datum within the Perth Metropolitan Zone is based on mean sea level at Fremantle.
-Benchmarks, fixed at assigned heights are used to control all vertical measurements for mapping purposes.
+Benchmarks, fixed at assigned heights, are used to control all vertical measurements for mapping purposes.

 With such a consent, the easement would survive the exercise of the mortgagee’s power to sell.
 Absolute caveats will prevent the registration of an easement, as will a prior registered easement which contains provisions which will prevent the use of the land in the manner set out in the new easement.